 PACE

 Programs of All-Inclusive Care for the Elderly (PACE) programs are available through both Medicare and Medicaid.
-They help people pay for health care within the community.
-For people who qualify for PACE, healthcare professionals work as a team to coordinate care.
+They help people pay for healthcare within the community.

-To qualify, a person must have Medicare, Medicaid, or both, and live in an area where PACE is available.
+To qualify, a person must have Medicare, Medicaid, or both and live in an area where PACE is available.

 Medicare has several options to help pay for hospital stays, doctor visits, and prescription medication.